projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 ********

 acrnlog is a tool used to capture ACRN hypervisor log to files on Service VM filesystem.
-It can run as an Service VM service at boot, capturing two kinds of logs:
+It can run as a Service VM service at boot, capturing two kinds of logs:

 -  Current runtime logs;